 Originally begun as Rabins' thesis for a Masters in Jewish Womens' Studies at the Jewish Theological Seminary in New York, the project took on a life of its own and was signed to Jdub Records shortly after her graduation.
 Their 2009 self-titled debut album was called "one of the year's best" by Largeheartedboy.com; the New York Times praised Rabins' "gorgeous voice," and NBC.com lauded the band's "melodic, spare gorgeousness."
 They have been featured on CBC Radio and the BBC.

 Rabins continues her work as a Jewish educator with hybrid performance-teaching sessions about the process of midrash, and the often-overlooked stories of Biblical women.
-In 2014 she was awarded a prestigious Covenant Grant to create The Complicated Lives of Biblical Women, a curriculum about women in Torah through Girls in Trouble songs and other artistic representations.
+In 2014 she was awarded a prestigious Covenant Grant to create The Girls in Trouble Curriculum, a series of study guides about women in Torah through art for teens and adults.

 Alicia Jo Rabins is a writer, musician and performer based in Portland, Oregon.
 In interdisciplinary work that fuses poetry, music composition and performance, Alicia uses words, violin and electronics to uncover beauty, vulnerability, and the intersection of spirituality and everyday life.